 Each of the following nominees is currently serving as a director.
 Each of the biographies of the nominees for election as directors below contains information regarding the person's service as a director, business experience, director positions held currently or at any time during the past five years, and the experience, qualifications, attributes and skills that caused the Corporate Governance and Nominating Committee and the Board to determine that the person should be nominated for election as a director of the General Partner at the Annual Meeting.
-The following information is as of April 14, 2014.
+The following information is as of April 15, 2015.

-Name Age Posi tion With The Company Director Since

-Warren G. Lichtenstein 48 Executive Chairman 2009

-Jack L. Howard 52 President, Director 2011

-Anthony Bergamo (1)(2)(3)(6) 67 Director 2009

-John P. McNiff 53 Director 2009

-(1)(4)(5)(6)

-Joseph L. Mullen 67 Director 2009

-(1)(2)(6)(7)

-General Richard I. Neal 71 Director 2009

-(1)(2)(4)

-Allan R. Tessler(1)(4) 77 Director 2009
+Name Age Position With The Company Director Since Warren G. Lichtenstein 49 Executive Chairman 2009 Jack L. Howard 53 President, Director 2011 Anthony Bergamo (1)(2)(3)(6) 68 Director 2009 John P. McNiff (1)(4)(5)(6) 54 Director 2009 Joseph L. Mullen (1)(2)(6)(7) 68 Director 2009 General Richard I. Neal (1)(2) (4) 72 Director 2009 Allan R. Tessler (1)(4) 78 Director 2009

-(1) Independent Director.
+- (1) Independent Director.

 - (2) Member of Audit Committee.

 - (3) Chairman of Audit Committee.

 - (4) Member of Corporate Governance and Nominating Committee.

 - (5) Chairman of Corporate Governance and Nominating Committee.

 - (6) Member of Compensation Committee.

 - (7) Chairman of Compensation Committee.

 Anthony Bergamo has been a member of the Board since July 15, 2009.
 Mr. Bergamo held various positions with MB Real Estate, a property development and management company based in New York City and Chicago, since April 1996, including the position of Vice Chairman since May 2003.
-Mr. Bergamo served as Managing Director with Milstein Hotel Group, a hotel operator, since April 1996.
-He has also served as the Chief Executive Officer of Niagara Falls Redevelopment, LLC, a real estate development company, since August 1998.
+Mr. Bergamo served as Managing Director with Milstein Hotel Group, a hotel operator, since April 1995.
+He has also serves as the Chief Executive Officer of Niagara Falls Redevelopment, LLC, a real estate development company, since August 1998.
+He serves as a director of ModusLink Global Solutions, Inc., a NASDAQ company providing customized supply chain management services to the world's leading high technology companies ("ModusLink"), since December 2013 and as Chair of its Audit Committee since May 2014.
 Mr. Bergamo was a director of Lone Star Steakhouse & Saloon, Inc., an owner and operator of restaurants, from May 2002 until December 2006, at which time such company was sold to a private equity fund.
 At the time of such sale, Mr. Bergamo was the Chairman of the Audit Committee of Lone Star Steakhouse & Saloon, Inc. He has also been a director since 1995, a Trustee since 1986 and currently is Chairman of the Audit Committee and a member of the Executive and Compensation Committees of Dime Community Bancorp.
 Mr. Bergamo is also the Founder of the Federal Law Enforcement Foundation, a foundation that provides economic assistance to both federal and local law enforcement officers suffering from serious illness and to communities recovering from natural disasters, and has served as its Chairman since 1988.
-Mr. Bergamo serves on the New York State Commission for Sentencing Reform, is a Board Member of New York Off-Track Betting Corporation and serves on the New York State Judicial Screening Committee.
-Mr. Bergamo serves as Chairman of the Audit Committee of the Board of Directors.
-He earned a B.S. in History from Temple University, and a J.D. from New York Law School.
-He is admitted to the New York, New Jersey and Federal Bars, the US Court of Appeals and the US Supreme Court.
+Mr. Bergamo serves on the New York State Judicial Screening Committee, First Department and the State of New York Mortgage Agency as the Chairman of the Audit Committee.
+He formerly served as a Member of the New York State Commission for Sentencing Reform as a member of the Board of New York Off-Track Betting.
+Mr. Bergamo serves as Chairman of the Audit Committee of the Board.
+He earned a B.S. in History from Temple University, and a J